IDIST/jodit/src/plugins/gif/README.md

-# Image inserting plugin
+# GIF inserting plugin

-Adds a button with a drop-down menu for selecting an image on the server or on the user's computer
+Adds a button with a drop-down menu for selecting an gif on the server